banyudu/arxiv-utils/README.md

 ## Installation

-Since this extension is not available on the Safari Extensions Gallery(caused by the $99/year fee), you have to compile and install it manually.
+Since this extension is not available on the Safari Extensions Gallery (caused by the $99/year fee), you have to compile and install it manually.

+## 🤝 Looking for a Publisher

+**I don't have a Safari developer account and would love help from someone who does!**

+If you have a Safari developer account and would like to help publish this extension to the Safari Extensions Gallery, I would be incredibly grateful.
+You are welcome to:

+- Brand the extension with your own name/company
+- Take full credit as the publisher
+- Make any reasonable modifications needed for App Store compliance

+This would help make the extension easily accessible to all Safari users without requiring manual compilation.
+If you're interested in helping, please open an issue or contact me directly.

+For now, here's how to install it manually:

 1. Clone this repository.
 2. Open the `arxiv-utils.xcodeproj` file with Xcode.